usbarmory/tamago/README.md

 cd ../bin && export TAMAGO=`pwd`/go
 ```

-Go applications can be compiled with the compiler built in the previous step
+Go applications can be compiled with the compiler built in the previous step,
-but with the addition of the following flags/variables, also make sure that the
+with the addition of a few flags/variables:
-required SoC and board packages are available in your `GOPATH`:

 ```
+# Example for USB armory Mk II
 GO_EXTLINK_ENABLED=0 CGO_ENABLED=0 GOOS=tamago GOARM=7 GOARCH=arm \
   ${TAMAGO} build -ldflags "-T 0x80010000  -E _rt0_arm_tamago -R 0x1000"
 ```

+See the respective board package README file for compilation information for
+each specific target.

 Executing and debugging
 =======================